 Will this help with XYZ?

-I’m not going to tell you that a Carnivore Diet is going to cure a disease, eliminate a symptom, or transform your life.
+I’m not going to tell you that a Carnivore Diet is going to cure a disease or eliminate a symptom for you.
 I’m also not going to tell you it won’t.
 I see many people with mysterious and difficult health issues resolve every day.
 In my experience, I’ve found that a carnivore diet can help with:

 - Difficult Weight Loss and Stalled Fat Loss